10 Aug 2021, last revised 12 Aug 2024

 Joseph Bosch

 Perhaps the most celebrated name in Copper Country brewing history is that of Joseph Bosch.
 Born into a family well adept at the art of good beer making, Joseph carried on the family trade by learning the brewing business under his father.
-He accumulated additional knowledge and experience on his own, which eventually led him to establish a small brewery in Lake Linden in 1874 (1,2).
+He accumulated additional knowledge and experience on his own, which eventually led him to establish a brewery in Lake Linden.
 This small enterprise would grow to produce preferred varieties of beer recognized throughout the Upper Peninsula for 99 years.
-This record will remain as a lasting tribute to Joseph Bosch and to all the people associated with the Bosch Brewing Company.
+This record would remain as a lasting tribute to Joseph Bosch and to all the people associated with the Bosch Brewing Company.

 Joseph Bosch was born in Baden, Germany on 11 Feb 1850 and immigrated to New York in 1854 with his family at the age of four (2,5).
 In 1862, when he was 12 years old, his family moved to Port Washington, WI where he worked under his father in the brewing industry (2,5).
 In 1867, they moved to Torch Lake (5) and Joseph erected the first house in Lake Linden and worked at the Calumet & Hecla stamp mill for four years (2,3).
-To gain better knowledge of the brewing business, he moved to Milwaukee, WI to work at Schlitz Brewery, and then to Cleveland, OH and Louisville, KY (2).
-He returned to Lake Linden in 1874 and established the brewery (2).
+To gain better knowledge of the brewing business, he moved to Milwaukee, WI to work at the Schlitz brewery, and then to Cleveland, OH and Louisville, KY (2).
+In 1874, he returned to Lake Linden and established a small brewery (2,5).

 Bosch operated the brewery on his own for the first two years (1,2) and produced 1,717 barrels of beer in his first year (1).
-In 1876, he partnered with Joseph Wertin & Sons of Hancock (3) and they called the firm Joseph Bosch & Co.
+In 1876, he partnered with Joseph Wertin & Sons of Hancock (3) and formed the firm Joseph Bosch & Co.
 (2).
 This partnership may have stemmed from Bosch being Joseph Wertin's son-in-law (2,3).
-The firm of Wertin & Sons operated a general store in Calumet (8) and then a second store in Hancock (9).
-In 1877, the brewery produced and sold 2,124 barrels of beer (15).
-By 1883, they were producing 4,000 barrels per year, one-fourth of which was bottled (3).
+The firm Wertin & Sons operated a general store in Calumet (8) and then a second store in Hancock (9).
+In 1877, the brewery produced 2,124 barrels of beer (15).
+By 1882, they were producing 4,000 barrels per year, one-fourth of which was bottled (3).
 Bottling started in 1877-1878, as indicated by the bottles, following the advent of pasteurization.
-The bottles during this partnership bear the name, TORCH LAKE BREWERY.
-The firm name was specified on the bottles as J. BOSCH & CO., JOS.
-BOSCH & CO., or JOSEPH BOSCH & CO.
+The bottles during this partnership bear the name TLB or TORCH LAKE BREWERY.
+The firm name was specified on the bottles as JOSEPH BOSCH & CO., J. BOSCH & CO., or JOS.
+BOSCH & CO.

 First Brewery Building